 After holding two lengthy hearings, Dummerston's Development Review Board approved the projects last year.

 But nothing can move forward without clearing the state's Act 250 process.
-The Renaud pit needs a new Act 250 permit, while the SB Lands pit
+The Renaud pit needs a new Act 250 permit, while the SB Lands pit permit must be amended.

 Cory Frehsee of Brattleboro-based Stevens & Associates told the environmental commission that the gravel agreements between the towns and Renaud are "going to save taxpayers a significant amount of money."